September 28th - October 10th, 2024

 Wednesday, October 9 (B)

 Fly to Johannesburg late morning; luggage will arrive by road.
-Fly home in the late afternoon or this evening.
+Fly home at 4:00 p.m. or later today.

 Thursday, October 10

 If you have time, please read Tanya’s My First South African Experience letter about her visit to South Africa in fall 2013.

 SCROLL DOWN THIS PAGE TO SEE GUEST IMAGES FROM PAST SOUTH AFRICA TRIPS

 Minimum 10 Guests

 All pricing in USD

 $4000 Per person due at time of booking

 Deposits are non-refundable.
 If cancellations are necessary, we require this request in writing.
 We will do our best to resell your space.
 Only if we can resell your space, we will refund (minus deposit and discounts given to sell your space).
 No partial refunds are possible for unused services.

 July 15, 2023: $8,000 pp first installment